-Jugofresh: hands down, my favorite organic, prepackaged, cold pressed juice (however, I do wish they would use reusable glass bottles).
+Jugofresh: delicious organic, prepackaged, cold pressed juice (however, I do wish they would use reusable glass bottles).
 They have a few locations around the Miami area, AHH-MAZE-ING veggie, fruit, and nut mylk blends, as well as smoothies, bowls, shots (of the spice // veg nature), and sweet bites.
 Pro tip: they now sell at the Whole Foods Market in South Beach!

-- Under The Mango Tree: This spot has a super cute small, bungalow feel, a small market in the back room, and also serves smoothies, acai bowls, and a couple meat-free sandwiches.
-Unfortunately, the juice is not cold pressed; however, they do make it fresh right in front of you and it's organic!
+- Under The Mango Tree: They recently opened in a new spot around the corner from where their "bungalow"-esque shop used to be.
+They serve fabulous fresh, organic juice, smoothies, acai bowls, popsicles, and a couple meat-free sandwiches.
+Unfortunately, the juice is not cold pressed; however, they do make it fresh right in front of you!
 Make sure you say yes when they ask if you want ice.
 I like the "Happy Buddha" + ginger here.
 Do note: they keep cheese in the kitchen for their sandos, so if you are dairy-free, let them know.
 They do a really great job making sure there is zero cross contamination.

 - Las Olas Café: Not organic, but they make a mean orange carrot juice.
 Bonus?
 Your non-allergic partner will love their empanadas too!